• Skip to primary navigation

 Notes

-*The coconut milk should be full fat canned unsweetened coconut milk.
-If you have a coconut allergy you can switch for a different non-dairy milk that heats well like soy or almond but it will be much less rich.
+3. Coconut milk.
+The coconut milk should be full fat canned unsweetened coconut milk.
+If you have a coconut allergy you can switch for a different non-dairy milk such as soy or almond but it will be much less rich.

 Nutrition